The Immunization Clinic reduces and eliminates the spread of vaccine preventable diseases by providing vaccination and education services.

 Immunization Action Program

 The Immunization Action Program (IAP) is a grant-funded program aimed at reducing or eliminating vaccine preventable diseases in Montgomery County by evaluating and improving immunization rates in infants under the age of three and adolescents 13-15 years old.
-Services for providers include continuing education programs, monthly newsletters, a quality assurance program (MOBI) assessment of immunization rates (AFIX), and other educational materials/presentations.
+Services for providers include continuing education programs, monthly newsletters, quality assurance programs (MOBI and TIES) assessment of immunization rates (AFIX), and other educational materials/presentations.

 Providers interested in more information or wanting to schedule a program should contact the IAP Nurse during normal business hours at 937-496-7698 or 937-224-8707.